nablaflow/cli/README.md

 ## Usage

-As NablaFlow's API requires authentication, you first need to get a personal access token.
-Once you have one, set it using `nf config set-auth-token $TOKEN`.

-If you need to use the API on staging, then also `nf config set-hostname https://api.nablaflow-staging.io` is required.

-The concept of profiles will be added in the future to facilitate switching between staging and production.

 > [!TIP]
-> Check that everything was setup correctly by running `nf aerocloud current-user`.

-> [!TIP]
 > All commands accept `--json` after `nf` to output JSON instead of human readable text, so that the CLI can be comfortably used in scripts.

 > [!TIP]
 > Use `--help` on every subcommand to see their documentation.

+> [!TIP]
+> All commands that consume a JSON from a path also accept JSON from stdin, be sure to pass `-` instead of the file.
+> This facilitates usage from scripts.

+## Aerocloud

+As NablaFlow's API requires authentication, you first need to get a personal access token [here](https://aerocloud.nablaflow.io/developer/api)
+Once you have one, set it using `nf aerocloud set-auth-token $TOKEN`.

 ### AeroCloud v7